oroinc/documentation/user/back-office/system/configuration/marketing/general-setup-marketing/index.rst

    .. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

-3. To enable/disable the necessary feature, first clear the **Use Default** check box and then select the required option.
+3. To enable/disable the necessary feature, first clear the **Use Default** checkbox and then select the required option.

 .. image:: /user/img/system/config_system/marketing_features.png
    :alt: Global marketing features configuration